farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ## Money

 Money is represented in a ten-point scale that’s abstracted for the sake of gameplay.
 This is very similar to how Blades in the Dark handles money.
 Design for price points at 1, 2, 4, 6, 8 and 10.
 A very basic commodity like an average week’s wage can represent 1, while massive expenditures like property can represent 10.

+It's helpful to conceptualize your pricing tiers by what players will have to do to earn that amount of money.
+For example, your basic 1 money tier may be a purse of gold pieces in a high fantasy game that would be a simple quest reward.
+By contrast, making 10 money would require doing lots of favors for a kingdom or acquiring an extremely valuable treasure.

 # Making a Compelling Campaign | Preparing the Game